denten-books/plain-text/2-device.md

 human and machine calculators.
 Pen and paper assert themselves through the abstraction.[^ln1-abstraction]

-No matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.[^ln1-cs] What are we to make of universal Turing machines implemented in virtual worlds like *Wireworld* (a cellular automaton simulation), or *Minecraft* (a procedurally generated sand-box world-exploration game)?
+The limits of physical engineering pull the Turing machine back to the sphere of the applied.[^ln1-cs] What are we to make of universal Turing machines implemented in virtual worlds like *Wireworld* (a cellular automaton simulation), or *Minecraft* (a procedurally generated sand-box world-exploration game)?